The definitive guide to all tax forms for freelancers in Spain

 Form 347

 Usually submitted in February, Form 347 summarizes the transactions we've made with customers or suppliers where we've accumulated more than €3,005.06 during the previous year.
+Don't worry, this report is only informative.

 Form 349